grciuta/scroll-tracker/README.md

     }, true);
     // boolean on end of constructor is a notation to hide heading tracker DOM when user reaches very top of first section or above it.
 ```

+## Styling of tracker bar
+All styling depends on you how it will be presented, where & etc.